Buying property in Madrid?

 What is the 5-year property price forecast for Madrid as of 2026?

-Sources and methodology: we extended near-term forecasts from BBVA Research and CaixaBank Research using a conservative cycle assumption consistent with Banco de Espana risk framing.
-We assumed no bubble dynamics in the base case.
-Our internal projection models helped calibrate the range.
+Sources and methodology: we extend the near-term forecasts from BBVA Research and CaixaBank Research using a conservative cycle assumption consistent with the "moderate imbalances, no bubble" framing of the Banco de Espana.
+Our own long-range scenario modelling calibrates the Madrid-specific optimistic and conservative bands.

 Which areas in Madrid will have the best price growth over the next 5 years?